 Only specially trained occupational therapists that are registered with Vic Roads are permitted to conduct driving assessments.
 There is a cost for the comprehensive assessment.

-Independent Rehabilitation Services has 2 qualified Occupational Therapy driving assessors who are happy to discuss the process with you or for more information visit the VicRoads website www.vicroads.gov.au
+Independent Rehabilitation Services has one qualified Occupational Therapy driving assessor who would be happy to discuss the process with you or for more information visit the VicRoads website www.vicroads.gov.au

 We’re here to help.
 Please contact us with any questions you may have about your driving or a driving assessment.
 Contact Us